wongwh2002/CS2113TeamProject/docs/UserGuide.md

 **Format:** `list spendings`

-The user will then be prompted to select a time range.
+The user will then be prompted to select a time range from the following options:
+1. All
+2. This week
+3. Past 2 weeks
+4. This month

-Only entries that are within the time range will be displayed.
+Only entries that are dated within the selected time range will be displayed.
+<br> E.g. If today is 20 November 2024 (Wednesday) and the user chooses option 2 (this week),  only spending entries
+from the current week's Monday (18 November 2024) to Sunday (24 November 2024) will be shown.

-If option 1 (all) is chosen, the user will then be asked if all spending statistics should be displayed (case insensitive).
+If option 1 (all) is chosen, the user will then be asked if all spending statistics should be displayed (Y/N is case insensitive).

 **Example Input and Output**